China prosecutor to intensify financial markets crackdown

 The China Securities Regulatory Commission (CSRC) said on Sept.
 18 it has recently started investigating 19 cases of suspected illegal share sales and speculative activities.

-Meanwhile, executives at the country's largest broker CITIC Securities Co Ltd (600030.SS), including its general manager, are being investigated by authorities for alleged offences including insider trading and leaking information.
+Meanwhile, executives at the country's largest broker CITIC Securities Co Ltd, including its general manager, are being investigated by authorities for alleged offences including insider trading and leaking information.

 The country's securities watchdog has also been swept up in the crackdown.
 China's Communist Party sacked CSRC Assistant Chairman Zhang Yujun, state media reported on Sept.
 22, days after it was announced he was the subject of a graft probe.